 SOME OF OUR LOCATIONS

 Pre-1835.
 Birramung Marr celebrates the Birrarung ‘River if Mists’ and the original federation of the Kulin Nation.
 The ‘Yarra Yarra’ was the site of the first explorers and settlers arrival in 1835.
 What was their impact on the Kulin Federation and how did that influence Australia?

 St Pauls Cathedral 1854 Eureka demonstrations: – Birth of Australian democracy and flag:

-271 Collins: The confidence of the gold boom with Collins Street as world financial centre gave Melbourne a boost as ‘Marvellous Melbourne’, attracted international attention though the great exhibitions of the 1880s and inspired the Federation movement.
+271 Collins: The confidence of the gold boom with Collins Street as world financial centre gave Melbourne a boost as ‘Marvellous Melbourne’, attracted international attention through the great exhibitions of the 1880s and inspired the Federation movement.

 The GPO building 1886: The Centre of Melbourne, The GPO represents ‘the tyranny of distance’ the unusual position that Australia occupied, a vast country distant from the mother country’